-The Prince and father of two met with a 9-year-old girl named Aoife.
-William learned that he and the young girl share a similar life experience.
+The Prince and father of three learned that he and the young girl share a similar life experience.

 “Do you know what happened to me?”
 Prince William asked Aoife, who lost her father to pancreatic cancer six years ago.
 “You know I lost my mummy when I was very young too.
 I was and my brother was 12.
 So we lost our mummy when we were young as well.”

 William admitted he was very angry after Diana died, almost 21 years ago.

 In more recent years, both Prince William and Prince Harry have spoken more about their mother’s death.
 They’ve seen how sharing their loss and talking about grief has had an impact on others who deal with the same pain.